perolsson/Buggy-Budgeteer/README.md

 3. Inspect analytics/reporting outputs for suspicious numbers.
 4. Iterate on fixes while adding your own tests.

+## Hackathon Submission

+1. Fork this repository.
+2. Clone it locally.
+3. Debug and write comments explaining the bug fixes.
+4. Push changes.
+5. Send the fork URL to the submission email along with team name and team members.

-Good luck—every discrepancy is intentional.
+Good luck, every discrepancy is intentional.